PRETgroup/easy-rte/README.md

 In the top comments of the file it will describe the cbmc command required to run it.
 In the case of ab5, this is `$ cbmc cbmc_main_ab5.c F_ab5.c`.

 Once run, this will tell you `VERIFICATION SUCCESSFUL`, i.e. this policy can not enter a violation state.

+### Using EBMC on AB5

+You can also compile ab5 to Verilog by using `make verilog_enf PROJECT=ab5`.

+Now, if you navigate to the `/example/ab5` directory you will see there is an `ab5.v` file.

+If you open up the generated file, you will see in the top comments an EMBC command that can be used to run the EBMC model checker.
+For AB5, this is `$ ebmc F_ab5.v -p "ab5_policy_AB5_state != 2"`.

 ## Example of Use (robotable)